Plutonomicon/plutarch-plutus/GUIDE.md

 ## Plutarch functions are strict

 All Plutarch functions are strict.
 When you apply a Plutarch function to an argument using `#` or `#$` - the argument will be evaluated before being passed into to the function.
-If you don&#39;t want the argument to be evaluated, you can use `pdelay`.
+If you don't want the argument to be evaluated, you can use `pdelay`.

-## Don&#39;t duplicate work
+## Don't duplicate work

 Consider the simple snippet-